 Penfield's driving mission was to establish a neurological institute, where surgeons, laboratory researchers, physiologists and all scientists in the field of neurology could work together and share their knowledge.
 After a decade of fundraising and grant writing, he established the Montreal Neurological Institute (MNI) in 1934, thanks to a substantial grant from the Rockefeller Foundation and financial support from the government of Quebec, the city of Montréal, and private philanthropists.
 The MNI soon established itself as the centre for training, research, and treatment of nervous system and brain disorders.
 He was the MNI's first director, and he remained director until 1960.

-Penfield and his colleagues invented a revolutionary method of surgery that would become known as "the Montreal procedure" in the 1930s.
+Penfield and his colleagues published a method of surgery that would become known as "the Montreal procedure" in 1952.
 The procedure enabled surgeons to operate on the brains of epileptic patients and destroy the cells where seizures originated.
 The doctors used local anesthetics so they could stimulate parts of the brain using electricity, and the patients could describe the sensations that were triggered by that stimulation.
 This helped doctors to identify and eliminate areas of the brain that produced seizures.
 Thanks to the success of the Montreal procedure, Penfield and his colleagues discovered a lot about the human brain, including which areas produced certain thoughts, and how memories were stored.
 For example, one woman, who suffered from epileptic seizures, reported smelling burnt toast before having a seizure.
 As demonstrated in the video below, Penfield attempted to find this area of the brain by asking the woman when she could smell burnt toast while stimulating parts of the brain.

 Over the next several years, Penfield and his colleagues also developed sophisticated behavioral tests for pre- and post-surgical evaluation and made several other important advances.
 Penfield retired as Director of the MNI in 1960.